nomadtellus/jquery-salary-calculator/planning.md

     Create a delete button that
         -removes an employee from the DOM.
         -For Base mode, it does not need to remove that Employee's salary from the reported total.

+We will create a delete button for each employee that populates when they are added and will delete them from the table.